LunaSare/spring2023-data-science/lectures/lecture-visualizing.md

   geom_point()
 ```
 - We can change the look of the scatter plot using arguments from the `geom_point()` function:
-  - the shae of the points is determined by the `shape = ` argument.
+  - the shape of the points is determined by the `shape = ` argument.
   - the size of the points is determined by the argument `size = `.
     - Small numbers like `1` or `2` will plot small points.
     - Large numbers like `10` or `11` will plot larger points.